 - A smile evaluation to plan the future position of your new teeth

 - A 3D CT scan and written pathology report

 Proper implant preparation involves taking models of your teeth for planning purposes and the creation of surgical templates that ensure proper implant placement.
 TDC’s initial exam includes all of the above as standard.

 What do your patients say about you and do you have independent reviews?

-Positive feedback from previous patients is proof of how good a dentist is, which is why TDC subscribes to Feefo, an independent online system that will allow you to see genuine and unedited reviews of our Smile in a Day treatment.
+Positive feedback from previous patients is proof of how good a dentist is, which is why TDC subscribes to TrustPilot and Feefo, independent online platforms that will allow you to see genuine and unedited reviews of our Smile in a Day treatment.
 We can also put you in touch with patients who’ll be happy to talk to you about their experience of having the procedure with us.

 "TDC were my last hope of having permanent teeth.
 I am so very grateful to them"

 "It’s truly life-changing to be able to eat and smile again."– Rebecca Webbon